4lpha-x/spambot/README.md

 # spambot
 A typing spam bot which help you to spam in social medias...

+It recognizes every line of the wordlist as a message.
+It types one line of the wordlist then presses enter key.

 You can add wordlist of any length.
 I've added an example wordlist (eg wordlist.txt) so that you can understand the structure of a wordlist.

 External module required: pyautogui (Unfortunately this module also doesn't work in android so as the tool)